Topic for Debate: Why HR Prefers to Live in a World of Pretensions?

 Dear all,

 While training job aspirants for the job interview, it is told to them that if HR or any other senior authority asks a question, "why do you want to leave your current company?" then they should not tell the real answer.
-It is taught to them that they should pretend that they are ok in their job, however, they are quitting to pursue better opportunity and to handle the challenges of the higher order.
+It is taught to them that they should pretend that they are okay in their job; however, they are quitting to pursue a better opportunity and to handle the challenges of the higher order.
 They are told that this type of reply shows the candidate's positive thinking.

 Can HR/Training professionals put forth their views?